caochao39/tarerobotics/docs/source/quick_start_guide.rst

 Setting up Control Station
 --------------------------

 Please prepare a monitor with HDMI cable and a set of wireless keyboard and mouse.
 Plug in the wireless keyboard and mouse dongle to the USB hub on the vehicle.
 Set up a control station by connecting the wireless HDMI receiver to the monitor with the HDMI cable and powering it on with the 5v charger and USB-C cable.
 Power on the vehicle by turning the switch clockwise all the way to the end and voltage is displayed on the switch.
-Wait for a minute and the onboard vehicle NUC computer desktop should show up on the monitor.
+Wait for a minute and the vehicle NUC computer desktop should show up on the monitor.

 .. image:: ./images/image37.jpg
     :width: 80%

 The PS3 controller dongle may not be recognized correctly after the vehicle is powered on. **Please unplug and re-plug in the PS3 controller dongle once after powering on the vehicle for it to be recognized correctly.
-Once recognized correctly, the top 2 and bottom 2 status LEDs on the PS3 controller should be on (press center button on the joystick controller to turn it on).**
+Once recognized correctly, the top 2 and bottom 2 status LEDs on the PS3 controller should be on (press the center button on the joystick controller to turn it on).**

 .. image:: ./images/image38.jpg
     :width: 45%